A Portmarnock man is passenger number 50,000,000 to fly with Aer Lingus.

 I don't think my feet have hit the ground since I left Heathrow.

 50 millionth Aer Lingus Passenger (1987)

-It's taken Aer Lingus just over 50 years to reach their 50 millionth passenger but are projecting that 100 million passengers will have flown with the airline by 1998.
+It has taken Aer Lingus just over 50 years to reach their 50 millionth passenger but the airline is projecting that 100 million passengers will have flown with the airline by 1998.

 An RTÉ News report broadcast on 24 March 1987.
 The reporter is Alasdair Jackson.